The Little Sister

 The Little Sister is a 1949 novel by Raymond Chandler, his fifth featuring the private investigator Philip Marlowe.
 The story is set in Los Angeles in the late 1940s and follows Marlowe's investigation of a missing persons case and blackmail scheme centered around a Hollywood starlet.
 With several scenes involving the film industry, the novel was partly inspired by Chandler's experience working as a screenwriter in Hollywood and his low opinion of the industry and most of the people in it.
-The book was first published in the UK in June 1949 and was released in the United States three months later.
+The book was first published in the UK in June 1949 and was released in the United States three months later, with Boris Artzybasheff creating the dust jacket art for the first U.S. edition.

 Plot summary

 Orfamay Quest asks Philip Marlowe to search for her older brother Orrin, who has recently come out to work in Bay City.
 Starting with Orrin's last known address, Marlowe finds the superintendent there in a drunken stupor; when awoken he tries to call a Dr. Lagardie before passing out again.
 Marlowe then finds a man who claims to be a retired optometrist living in Orrin's old room.
 On leaving the building, Marlowe discovers the superintendent stabbed in the neck with an ice pick and reports the murder to the local police.

 When Marlowe returns to his office, he gets an anonymous call offering him an easy $100 job.
 When he enters the caller's room at the Van Nuys Hotel, a blonde knocks him out with one of her high heels.
-He comes round to finds the "retired optometrist" dead, also with an ice pick in his neck, and the room in disarray from a search.
+He comes round to find the "retired optometrist" dead, also with an ice pick in his neck, and the room in disarray from a search.
 Marlowe remembers that the optometrist wears a toupée and finds a camera shop claim check hidden there.
 When he notifies the Los Angeles police of the murder, they recognize the victim as a minor player in organised crime.

 Based on a tip from the hotel detective, Marlowe deduces that the woman in the hotel room was Mavis Weld, a rising movie star.
 He goes to her apartment, where he meets Dolores Gonzales, another minor star, who throws him out.
 After using the claim check to retrieve a set of photos of Weld and a reputed gangster named Steelgrave, Marlowe visits her agent and makes him understand that, far from trying to blackmail Weld, he may be able to help her.

 Through his investigations, Marlowe learns that the photos were taken by Orrin, Orfamay's missing brother.
 He also finds out that Orrin is now working with a doctor named Lagardie who practices in Bay City.
 Marlowe confronts Lagardie, but as they talk he falls victim to a drugged cigarette.
 When he comes to, he finds Orrin trying to get into the room.
 Orrin has been shot and, with his last ounce of strength, tries to stab Marlowe with an ice pick.
 This confirms Marlowe's suspicion that Orrin committed the other murders.